 Now I would like to give the floor to Mr. Wilbert Paulissen, head of the National Criminal Investigation Service of the Netherlands Police.
 Among other matters, he will inform you about an important conclusion in the investigation regarding the BUK-TELAR and explain which findings led to that conclusion of the JIT.

 Ladies and gentlemen,

 As Mr. Westerbeke just said, I will discuss additional investigation results relating to the BUK-TELAR that shot down flight MH17 on 17 July 2014.

 The JIT has carefully examined all available images from 17 and 18 July 2014 of this BUK-TELAR.
 This has enabled us to conclude that this BUK-TELAR has many unique features.
 On the basis of these specific characteristics, the JIT has been able to make a fingerprint, as it were, of this BUK-TELAR.

-After an extensive and labor-intensive comparative investigation, in which many BUK-TELARs were involved, the JIT has come to the conclusion that.
+After an extensive and labor-intensive comparative investigation, in which many BUK-TELARs were involved, the JIT has come to the conclusion that the BUK-TELAR that shot down flight MH17 comes from the 53rd Anti Aircraft Missile Brigade, or the 53rd Brigade from Kursk in the Russian Federation.
+This 53rd Brigade is a unit of the Russian armed forces.
 In 2014 the 53rd Brigade consisted of three operational batallions.
 It employs several hundred people in staff, supporting and operational units.
 An anti-aircraft brigade is charged with defending the airspace against enemy targets.

 As a JIT, we carry out our own independent investigation and the conclusions we draw from that investigation must be based on legal and convincing evidence which, will stand in the courtroom.
 The collection of this evidence - and the validation thereof - must be done carefully and that takes a lot of time.